puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 <div class = "lvm-task-number"><p>Task 9:</p></div>

-Now that we have all of our components ready to go, we can define the application itself.
-Because the application is the main thing provided by the `pasture_db` module, it goes in the `init.pp` manifest.
+Now that these defined resource types are complete, define the application itself.
+Because the application is the main thing provided by the `pasture_app` module, it goes in the `init.pp` manifest.

-    vim pasture_db/manifests/init.pp
+    vim pasture_app/manifests/init.pp

 We've already done the bulk of the work in our components, so this one will be pretty simple.
 The syntax for an application is similar to that of a class or defined resource type.